strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

   ...
 ```

-The schema for `restListeners` will also include properties to provide the certificate and key that should be used to create the self-signed certificate and for the operators to use to communicate with Kafka Connect as follows:
+The schema for `restListeners` will be as follows:
 ```
 openAPIV3Schema:
   type: object